eclipsednoir/HMAC-SHA512-Password-Generator-Browser-Extension/README.md

   - "Install Add-on From File..."
   - Select the xpi file and install the Add-on

 > Note: The `.xpi` file is signed and verified by Mozilla.
-No warnings, no unsigned-install hassle.

 ## Why a Browser Extension?